Mark Harris (North Carolina politician): Education

 In 2014, Harris called for abolishing the U.S. Department of Education.

+Environment

+Harris denies that humans are causing global warming.
+In 2018, Harris said that “While I do agree that the earth is warming, I do not necessarily buy into the fact that as humans we are creating the issue."

 Federal budget

 Harris has stated that he would support a Balanced Budget Amendment and cited concern over what was at the time $19 trillion in debt and $120 trillion in unfunded liabilities.

 In 2014, Harris supported reforming Social Security, including reducing the future Social Security payments for those who were currently less than 50 years old.

 Religion

 Harris has described Islam as "dangerous" and the work of Satan.
 In 2014, he claimed that Islam was taking over the world, including the United States.
 According to Media Matters, Harris signed a statement which declared that "terrorist entities are not aberrations of Islam, they are the very essence of it."

 In 2011, Harris said in a sermon at First Baptist Charlotte that there would never be peace between Jews and Muslims unless they convert to Christianity.

 During the 2018 campaign, American Bridge 21st Century, a Democratic super PAC that conducts opposition research, brought attention to a 2013 sermon that Harris had given where he questioned whether it was the "healthiest pursuit" for women to prioritize their careers and independence over their biblical "core calling".

 Harris is a believer in Young Earth creationism.